 Center heads

 Shincheonji New Zealand, the group behind Pathways NZ’s free online bible studies, operates under a complicated structure with senior leadership assigned by its headquarters in South Korea.
-There are two “Centers” in NZ: Auckland and Wellington.
+There are two “Centers” in NZ: Auckland and Wellington, with rented premises where weekly services are held.

 The current Head of the New Zealand branch is Christie.
-She is supported by Mark (Head of Auckland Centre) and E* (Head of Wellington Centre), whom you might see from time to time as Instructors for Pathways NZ’s problematic bible studies.
+She is supported by Jade R (Head of Auckland Centre) and E K (Head of Wellington Centre), whom you might see from time to time as Instructors for Pathways NZ’s problematic bible studies.

 In other news